SHLFab/shl-toolbox/library_documentation.md

 ---
 ### get_interior_pt
-### MUST REVIEW
 ```
 get_interior_pt(g_curve,sample_distance,quality=10)
 ```
-get an interior point in the brep by brute-force
+get an interior point in the brep by brute-force. jitters interior point by distance.

 **Parameters:**
 ```
 g_curve: curve geometry
-sample_distance: ???
+sample_distance: amount to jitter randomly placed point by
 quality=10: number of spots to try.
 ```